bossenti/incubator-streampipes-website/documentation/website/blog/2020-07-xx-modbus_goes_streampipes.md

 just communicating via Modbus.
 As always in real life, the use of TCP as the communication layer also has downsides.
 A very important aspect for the application in an industrial context are possible vulnerabilities associated with TCP.
-Also the increasing complexity should not be neglected.
+Also, the increasing complexity should not be neglected.
 <br>
 ###### Data Model
 The data model of Modbus is very simple as it was originally designed for serial Modbus communication.